aldingsgit/aldingsgit.github.io/index.md

 <img src="images/EQ_2.JPG?raw=true"/>

-We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome - ie. P(Θ|data) versus P(data|Θ).
+We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome or P(Θ|data) versus P(data|Θ).

 For those who are rusty on their stats terminology, the density function is simply a bar graph of the relative frequency of observing some categorical or continuous variable within the entire populations.